- Off road parking

-Four bedrooms: 2 x king-size double, 1 x ground floor king-size double with en-suite bath, hand-held shower, separate shower, basin and WC, 1 x ground floor family room with 1 double and 1 single bed.
-Bathroom with bath, basin and WC.
+Four bedrooms: 2 x king-size double, 1 x ground floor king-size double with en-suite bath, hand-held shower, basin and WC, 1 x ground floor family room with 1 double and 1 single.
+Bathroom with bath, hand-held shower, basin and WC.
 Ground floor shower room with shower, basin and WC.
 Ground floor basin and WC.
-Fitted kitchen with centre island.
+Kitchen with centre island.
 Utility.
 Dining room with woodburner.
 Sitting room with double sofa bed and woodburner.
 Conservatory.

 LPG underfloor heating with woodburners.
-Electric range oven and hob, microwave, fridge/freezer, 2nd fridge in utility, washing machine, tumble dryer, dishwasher, 2 x TVs with Freeview, 1 x TV with Sky Sports, DVD, CD/radio, iPod dock, WiFi, selection of books, games and DVDs.
+Electric range oven and hob, microwave, fridge/freezer, 2nd fridge in utility, washing machine, dishwasher, 2 x TVs with Freeview, 1 x TV with Sky Sports, DVD, CD/radio, iPod dock, WiFi, selection of books, games and DVDs.
 Fuel, power and starter pack for woodburners inc. in rent.
 Bed linen and towels inc. in rent.
 Travel cot, highchair and stairgate.
 Off road parking for 5 cars.
 Enclosed garden with private patio and large lawns with furniture and BBQ (charcoal not provided, furniture and BBQ available Easter - end October).
 Two well-behaved pets welcome.
 Sorry, no smoking.
 Shop 1 mile, local Inn 3 mins walk.
 Note: Sloping ceilings in some first floor rooms.
 Note: Steps lead to a raised terrace lawn to rear, with a steep drop to pathway - children to be supervised.
 Note: WiFi can be intermittent.
 Note: No stag/hen or similar.

 This property accepts a max. party size of 10 inc. infants, and is suitable for max.
 4 children under 18.

 About the location